 AI product management is about reducing the gap between building features and communicating outcomes.
 The operational work is predictable: update changelogs, answer feedback, move roadmap topics, and keep docs current.

-Automation product management with coding agents makes this repeatable.
-Instead of switching across dashboards, your team can run product workflows directly from the terminal with Userorbit, Claude Code, and OpenAI Codex.
+Automating product management with coding agents makes this repeatable.
+Instead of switching across dashboards, your team can run product workflows directly from the terminal with Userorbit, Claude Code, and Codex.

 What the skill does

-Coding agents like Claude Code and OpenAI Codex run in your terminal and execute commands on your behalf.
-The Userorbit skill teaches your agent how to talk to every resource in your Userorbit workspace through the public REST API.
+Coding agents run in your terminal and execute commands on your behalf.
+The Userorbit skill teaches any agent — Claude Code, Codex, Cursor, GitHub Copilot, Hermes, Gemini, or anything else that reads instruction files — how to talk to every resource in your Userorbit workspace through the public REST API.

 You can type natural language instructions like: